trixi-framework/TrixiParticles.jl/paper/paper.md

 Validation can be performed by, for example, quantitatively comparing results using a post-process callback.
 \autoref{fig:beam_y_deflection} shows simulation results of TrixiParticles.jl (on the left) and [@O_Connor:2021] (on the right) compared against a reference value of [@Turek:2007].
-The curves show the y-deflection of the tip of a beam oscillating under its own weight.
+The plots show the y-deflection of the tip of a beam oscillating under its own weight.
 The results obtained with TrixiParticles.jl perfectly match those of [@O_Connor:2021].

 ![Comparison of TrixiParticles.jl and  [@O_Connor:2021] against [@Turek:2007]: Tip y-deflection of an oscillating beam with different resolutions, where $t_s$ is the thickness of the beam and $dp$ is the particle spacing. \label{fig:beam_y_deflection}](oscillating_beam.png){width=100%}